Ricardo Pinto (baseball): Chicago White Sox

 On March 28, 2018, Pinto was traded to the Chicago White Sox in exchange for international signing bonus pool money.
-He was designated for assignment on May 28, 2018.
-He cleared waivers and was outrighted to the Class AAA Charlotte Knights.
-Pinto elected free agency on November 2, 2018.
+He was designated for assignment on May 28.
+Pinto cleared waivers and was outrighted to the Triple–A Charlotte Knights on June 2.
+In 30 appearances split between Charlotte and the High–A Winston-Salem Dash, he accumulated a 5.95 ERA with 46 strikeouts across 65 innings of work.
+Pinto elected free agency following the season on November 2.

 Tampa Bay Rays

 On January 28, 2019, Pinto signed a minor league deal with the Tampa Bay Rays.
 On August 30, the Rays selected Pinto's contract.

 San Francisco Giants

 On September 6, 2019, the San Francisco Giants claimed Pinto off waivers from the Rays.
 Pinto was designated for assignment on November 5.

 SK Wyverns

 Pinto was released by the Giants on November 12, so he could sign with the SK Wyverns of the KBO League.
 He became a free agent following the season.
-In one season of work in the KBO, Pinto pitched to a 6-15 record with a 6.17 ERA and 112 strikeouts in 162 innings of work.
+In one season of work in the KBO, Pinto pitched to a 6–15 record with a 6.17 ERA and 112 strikeouts in 162 innings of work.